Decision-making with Speculative Opponent Models: Abstract

 \section{Abstract}

-Opponent modeling has benefited a controlled agent's decision-making by constructing models of other agents.
-Existing methods commonly assume access to opponents' observations and actions, which is infeasible when opponents' behaviors are unobservable or hard to obtain.
-We propose a novel multi-agent distributional actor-critic algorithm to achieve imaginary opponent modeling with purely local information (i.e., the controlled agent's observations, actions, and rewards).
-Specifically, the actor maintains a speculated belief of the opponents, which we call the \textit{imaginary opponent models}, to predict opponents' actions using local observations and makes decisions accordingly.
-Further, the distributional critic models the return distribution of the policy.
-It reflects the quality of the actor and thus can guide the training of the imaginary opponent model that the actor relies on.
-Extensive experiments confirm that our method successfully models opponents' behaviors without their data and delivers superior performance against baseline methods with a faster convergence speed.
+Opponent {modelling} has proven effective in enhancing the decision-making of the controlled agent by constructing models of opponent agents.
+However, existing methods often rely on access to the observations and actions of opponents, a requirement that is infeasible when such information is either unobservable or challenging to obtain. {To address this issue, we introduce Distributional Opponent-aided Multi-agent Actor-Critic (DOMAC), the first speculative opponent {modelling} algorithm that relies solely on local information (i.e., the controlled agent's observations, actions, and rewards).
+Specifically, the actor maintains a speculated belief about the opponents using the tailored \textit{speculative opponent models} that predict the opponents' actions using only local {information}.
+Moreover, DOMAC features distributional critic models that estimate the return distribution of the actor's policy, yielding a more fine-grained assessment of the actor's quality.
+This thus more effectively guides the training of the speculative opponent models that the actor depends upon.
+Furthermore, {we formally derive a policy gradient theorem with the proposed opponent models.} Extensive experiments under eight different challenging multi-agent benchmark tasks within the MPE, Pommerman and StarCraft Multiagent Challenge (SMAC) demonstrate that our DOMAC successfully models opponents' {behaviours} and delivers superior performance against state-of-the-art methods with a faster convergence speed.}